 General Dynamics (GD).
 Below are some highlights from the above linked analysis:

-Company Description: General Dynamics is the world's fourth largest military contractor and also one of the world's biggest makers of corporate jets.
+Company Description: General Dynamics is the world's fourth largest military contractor, and also one of the world's biggest manufacturers of corporate jets.

 Fair Value: In calculating fair value, I consider the NPV MMA Differential Fair Value along with these four calculations of fair value, see page 2 of the linked PDF for a detailed description:

 1. Avg.
 High Yield Price

 2. 20-Year DCF Price

 4. Graham Number

 GD is trading at a premium to all four valuations above.
 Since GD's tangible book value is not meaningful, a Graham number can not be calculated.
 When also considering the NPV MMA Differential, the stock is trading at a 47.9% premium to its calculated fair value of $98.14.
 GD did not earn any Stars in this section.